gbechtold/Wordpress-CLI-Performance-Analysis/README.md

    - Create a .env file from .env-example (if it doesn't exist)

 3. Configure your environment:
-   Edit the `.env` file with your specific WordPress server details:
+   Edit the `.env` file with your specific WordPress server details and AI API credentials:
    ```
    nano .env
    ```

 ## Usage

-1. Ensure your `.env` file is correctly configured with your WordPress server details and test URLs.
+1. Ensure your `.env` file is correctly configured with your WordPress server details, test URLs, and AI API credentials.

 2. Run the performance test: